Compliance Providers

 | Veriff | HMAC-SHA256 over raw body | `X-HMAC-SIGNATURE` |

 Sumsub's dashboard webhook manager documents the HMAC digest headers and the raw-payload comparison requirement in its [Webhook manager guide](https://docs.sumsub.com/docs/webhook-manager).
-Elliptic documents alert webhooks and signature validation in [Rescreening and Alerting](https://developers.elliptic.co/docs/rescreening-and-alerting).
+For Elliptic, alert webhooks and signature validation are in [Rescreening and Alerting](https://developers.elliptic.co/docs/rescreening-and-alerting).

-**Dual-secret rotation grace.** When you rotate a webhook signing secret in the dapp, the new secret takes effect immediately while the old one stays valid for a configurable grace window (default 15 minutes, up to 24 hours).
-During that window DALP accepts a signature from either secret, so events the provider has already enqueued under the old secret are not lost.
-After the window expires the old secret stops working.
+When you rotate a webhook signing secret in the Console, the new secret takes effect immediately.
+The old secret stays valid for a configurable grace period, with a default of 15 minutes and a maximum of 24 hours.
+During that period the platform accepts a signature from either secret, so events the provider already enqueued under the old secret are not lost.
+After the period expires, the old secret stops working.

 ## Outbound contract [#outbound-contract]